 ─── Information Governance Framework™ ───

-MetaGovernance’s patent-pending InfoGov™ software effectively defines the complex and dynamic relationships between the business and an organization’s data and information assets.
-Without software, the full set of data and linkages that comprise the information governance architecture would be difficult to capture and impossible to maintain.
+MetaGovernance’s patent-pending InfoGov™ module effectively defines the complex and dynamic relationships between the business and an organization’s data and information assets.
+Without a tool, the full set of data and linkages that comprise the information governance architecture would be difficult to capture and impossible to maintain.

 - Define organization groups including departments, committees, and task forces; then associate staff members with these groups.
 Membership in a group will control the information that is received and access to appropriate information within the system.

 - Capture key information sources used within the organization.
 This is not limited to “official” IT systems.
 Spreadsheets and personal data stores such as Access data bases can and should be included if they are used for reporting.

 - Create subject areas that group information together based on ownership and usage.
 InfoGov employs a sophisticated method that allows the subject areas to change and evolve over time without major rework of the underlying information.
 This reworking is inevitable as organizations gain a better understanding of the information architecture of the organization.